hrashid13/card-room/README.md

 - Built with React and Socket.io
 - Poker hand evaluation algorithm
-- Inspired by classic Texas Hold'em poker
+- Inspired by classic card games: Texas Hold'em, Blackjack, and Spades

 ---